 - Calculate future levels, this can include environmental noise modelling

 - Predict noise and vibration impacts

 - Imposed by the proposal

 - Link any impacts seen in the data to policy, standards, and guidance

 - Review reduction measures or mitigation measures we need for a sustainable development

 There is range of guidance that can be used in noise and vibration impact assessments.
 Each looking at different development types, and the source(s) under investigation.

-At Sound Solution Consultants we keep up to date with the latest industry standards and guidance.
-So our impact assessments will be accepted by the Local Authority.
+As our consultants keep up to date with the latest industry standards and guidance.
+The impact assessments we provide are always accepted by the Local Authority.

 Can't find what you're looking for?
 Request a call back